DE-TUM/rdf-subgraph-sampler/README.md

-ENDPOINT = "http://localhost:8890/sparql"  # URL of the SPARQL endpoint where the KG is hosted (required) QUERIES = 10  # Maximum number of queries to generate SIZE = 3  # Number of triple patterns in the queries SHAPE = "path"  # Shape of subgraphs to generate: "path", "star", "flower", "snowflake" DATASET = "LUBM_TEST"  # Dataset name (used for output file) USE_CACHE = True  # Whether to use cached search structures for in memory generation (created on first run for new rdf file) IN_MEMORY = True  # Whether to use in-memory search and generation instead of sparql endpoint
+ENDPOINT = "http://localhost:8890/sparql"  # URL of the SPARQL endpoint where the KG is hosted (required) QUERIES = 10  # Maximum number of queries to generate SIZE = 3  # Number of triple patterns in the queries SHAPE = "path"  # Shape of subgraphs to generate: "path", "star", or "complex" DATASET = "LUBM_TEST"  # Dataset name (used for output file) USE_CACHE = True  # Whether to use cached search structures for in memory generation (created on first run for new rdf file) IN_MEMORY = True  # Whether to use in-memory search and generation instead of sparql endpoint